haseungyeon3/madlibstemplate/README.md

 **Step 4: Collaborative Development and Pull Requests**

-1. After filling in the story, each student should push their branch to their team's forked repository on GitHub:
+1. After filling in his or her part of the story, each student should push their branch to their team's repository on GitHub:
    ```
    git push origin <username>-madlibs
    ```

 2. Once all students have pushed their changes, they should open pull requests (PRs) to merge their individual branches into the main branch of the team's repository.

 3. All members of the team should participate in reviewing and merging pull requests.
-The goal is to ensure that each student's contributions are appropriate and fit the context of the story.
+Specifically, **each student should complete each of the following actions at least once**: 1) create a PR, 2) comment on a PR, 3) review a PR, and 4) merge a PR.

-**Step 5: Managing Merge Conflicts Online**
+**Note: Steps for Managing Merge Conflicts**

 1. If conflicts arise during the PR merging process, they will be indicated in the GitHub interface.